Life of Dickerman W. Orvis

 In lieu of flowers, friends are encouraged to make a memorial donations to the American Diabetes Association at: American Diabetes Associations Memorial Donations.
 Copy and paste to donate.

 A graveside Memorial Service will be held at the Hinesburg Village Cemetery on Saturday, June 19, 2021 at 11:00 am.
-A Celebration of Life Open House at the family home, 46 Magee Hill Road, Hinesburg will be held following the service.
 The Celebration of life will be held immediately after the graveside at 421 Place Road West in Hinesburg.

 To send flowers to the family or plant a tree in memory of Dickerman W. Orvis, please visit our floral store.